32blit/32blit-sdk/docs/contributing.md

 Click the Fork link, this will mirror the official (or Head) repo (short for repository) into your github account and it will redirect you there automatically, ie: YourAccount/32blit-beta.

-While here, click the big green "Clone or download" button, you will copy the link provide, ie: https://github.com/YourAccount/32blit-beta.git
+Next, click the big green "Clone or download" button, you will copy the link provide, ie: https://github.com/YourAccount/32blit-beta.git

 Now, on your computer navigate on your drive were you want your working local copy of the repo locatated, ie /home/YourAccount/repos